 Lindsay C. Walker – Costume Designer

-Lindsay C. Walker is a Toronto-based Set and Costume designer.
-Originally from British Columbia, she has been working in film and theatre in Ontario since 1999.
-Recent credits include: Unholy (Nightwood Theatre); Marine Life (Tarragon Theatre); The Money Tree (Roseneath); Chasing Margaret Flatwood (Theatre Awakening); True (Criminal Theatre); Taming of the Shrew, Macbeth (Canadian Stage); Stockholm, The Red Queen Effect (Seventh Stage Productions); The Drawer Boy, Animal Magnetism (The Georgian Theatre Festival); Costume Design for Moore’s Void (short film), Costume Design for Sila (short film); Assistant Costume Designer for The Secret Life of Marilyn Monroe (Lifetime Network-film).
+Originally from British Columbia, Lindsay has been working in film and theatre in Ontario since 1999.
+Recent credits include: Unholy (Nightwood Theatre); Marine Life (Tarragon Theatre); The Money Tree (Roseneath Theatre) Chasing Margaret Flatwood (Theatre Awakening); True (Criminal Theatre); Taming of the Shrew, Macbeth (Canadian Stage); Stockholm, The Red Queen Effect (Seventh Stage Productions); The Drawer Boy, Animal Magnetism (The Georgian Theatre Festival); Costume Design for Moore’s Void (short film), Costume Design for Sila (short film); Assistant Costume Designer for The Secret Life of Marilyn Monroe (Lifetime Network-film).
 Lindsay is a member of the Associated Designers of Canada and holds an MFA in Theatre Design from York University.